skeeto/w64devkit/README.md

 * Fully offline.
 No internet access is ever required or attempted.

 * A focus on static linking all runtime components.
-The runtime is optimized for size.

 * Trivial to build from source, meaning it's easy to tweak and adjust any part of the kit for your own requirements.